-While it is a good thing that there's so much information around weight loss and fitness in today's time, but one also needs to understand, that there are several myths doing the rounds too.
+Weight-loss is no cakewalk and the process itself could prove to be harrowing for some, which is why a lot of us tend to seek advice wherever we can.
+Internet, magazines, friends- you can find weight-loss related advises anywhere in today's time.
+While it is a good thing that there is no dearth of information around weight loss and fitness in today's time, but one also needs to understand, that there are several myths doing the rounds too.
 And the true challenge here is to tell myths from facts and decide a perfectly balanced plan for yourself.
 Falling for some of these myths may prove detrimental to not just your weight loss goals but can also take your overall health for a toss.
-Here's debunking some common weight loss diet myths.
+We are attempting to debunk some common weight-loss diet myths.
+Have a look and make sure you are not falling for any of these.

 1. Myth: Ruling Out Carbs Is A Good Weight Loss Strategy